2023-opportunity-hack/willHo--FromSketchestoSmiles-AColoringBookthatGivesBack/README.md

 5. ✅ Your DevPost final submission demo video should be 3 minutes or less
 6. ✅ Review the judging criteria on DevPost

-# What should your final Readme look like?
+# What should your final Readme look like? (delete after)
 Examples of stellar readmes:
 - ✨ [2019 Team 3](https://github.com/2019-Arizona-Opportunity-Hack/Team-3)
 - ✨ [2019 Team 6](https://github.com/2019-Arizona-Opportunity-Hack/Team-6)